HomesByRae/hylia/src/posts/market-trends-february-2022.md

 I remember how hard it was for my husband and I to buy a home around 6 years ago.
 We couldn't afford much and anything in our price range either needed major renovations, or we lost out to investors who offered all cash.

  I would love to see new neighborhoods pop up, with smaller, affordable homes.
 Well built houses, that maximized space, but topped out at 1,500 sq ft would do really well nowadays.
-But I digress.

 **Chattanooga Market Trends.**